How do you teach kids to compost?

 Composting is a great way to reduce your family’s waste, save money, and encourage your children to learn about nature and gardening.
 You’ll turn your food scraps and household organic matter into fertilizer instead of sending it to a landfill or a dump.
 You can use it in your raised beds or permaculture garden.

 Since we’re an off grid family living off a remote highway in Canada’s far north, hauling garbage out to the dump is a pain.
 So we’re always looking for ways to minimize our trash.
-And because the soil quality here is poor, we’re learning how to add nutrients to the soil in our raised garden beds.
+And because the soil quality here is poor, (and we’ve upped our backyard gardening game in a big way) we’re learning how to add nutrients to the soil in our raised garden beds.
 Composting is a big help.

 For the past two years, we’ve been composting indoors through the long winter months.
 Now that our two youngest are old enough to take on the composting chores, I decided to include composting as part of our off grid homeschooling routine.